cesium-tv/videosrc/README.rst

 ********
 Web crawler to extract video data from HTML, MRSS and more.

 This library primarily extracts the source attributes / tags from the HTML5 `<video/>` element.

+Each crawler accepts an opaque `state` value which allows it to resume a crawl at a later time.
+In addition, each crawler accepts an argument `save_state` which should be a callback that receives this opaque state value.
+A caller's job is to store that state for future use.

 Motivation
 ##########